kellymccauley/cavea-rules/INSTALL.md

 ##### Windows

 Not sure if any of the commands need to run as Administrator on windows.
-If needed, run Windows Powershell as an Administrator.
+If needed, run Windows PowerShell as an Administrator.

 ### Perform the Installation